Dona Sauerburger, M.A., COMS

-Typically, intersections have two perpendicular streets crossing each other.
-Each street approaches the intersection from two directions, meaning that the intersection has streets approaching from 4 directions.
-The approaching street is called a “leg”, with a corner between each of the 4 legs.
+Typically, intersections have two perpendicular streets crossing each other in what some people call a “4-way,” “right-angle” or “plus” intersection.
+Each street approaches the intersection from two directions, meaning that the intersection has streets approaching from 4 directions, each of which are called “legs,” with a corner between each of the 4 legs.
 If you walk toward the intersection along any of the legs, you’ll come to a corner where another street (leg) meets the intersection.
-Traffic engineers (TE) typically call this a “4-way intersection” or “right angle intersection” while certified orientation and mobility specialists (COMS) may call it a “plus” intersection.

-At roundabouts, the two streets don’t cross each other because there is a large round/circular island in the middle of the intersection (the island is wider than each street).
-Drivers have to go around this island.
-They drive in a counter-clockwise direction, always keeping the island to their left.
+At roundabouts, the two streets don’t cross each other because there is a large circular island in the middle of the intersection (the island is wider than each street).
+Drivers travel counterclockwise around the central island, always keeping the island to their left.

-So instead of meeting and crossing each other, each leg of the intersection approaches and leads into the circular roadway going around the island.
-This is usually called the circulatory roadway.
+So instead of meeting and crossing each other, each leg of the intersection approaches and leads into the circular roadway going around the central island.
+This is usually called the “circulatory roadway” or just “circle.”
 Drivers who want to continue on one street (let’s call it Main Street) have to approach the roundabout, go around the circulatory roadway until they reach the other side, and leave the roundabout where the other leg of Main Street connects to the circulatory roadway.